How long does it take to implement a projective measurement?

-We assume that all objects in our discussion, including macroscopic ones, evolve in a unitary way, i.e., at a fundamental level they are described by Schr\"odinger's equation.
+We assume that the time evolution of all objects in our discussion, including macroscopic ones, are described by Schr\"odinger's equation.
 Consequently, we also model the interaction between an isolated quantum system and any object which one could potentially regard as measurement apparatus (including a human brain) by a unitary operator.
-This unitary entangles the system with the apparatus without either experiencing wavefunction collapse as per Everett's ``many-worlds'' interpretation.\cite{EverettRMP1957} We now review these \defn{ancilla-based} measurement schemes which form part of the standard toolkit of quantum measurement theory.\cite{HolevoBook2001b, WisemanMilburnBook2010, JacobsBook2014}
+This unitary entangles the system with the apparatus without either experiencing wavefunction collapse as per Everett's ``many-worlds'' interpretation.\cite{EverettRMP1957} We now review these \defn{ancilla-based} measurement schemes which form part of the standard toolkit of quantum measurement theory.\cite{HolevoBook2001b, DAlessandroBook2007, WisemanMilburnBook2010, JacobsBook2014}